 In addition to the experimental programs conducted in the Cabri reactor, IRSN performs a detailed analysis of physical phenomena that occur during the various phases of the reactivity accident by interpreting the contents of the international experimental database, which consists of the results of in-reactor tests (NSSR in Japan, BIGR in Russia, etc.) and analytical tests on cladding behavior (PROMETRA) and heat transfer (Patricia).

-At the same time, IRSN carries out studies further upstream by supporting doctoral research in France.
+At the same time, IRSN carries out studies further upstream with the academic world by supporting doctoral research in France.
 The objectives of this research based on advanced modeling and smaller-scale experiments are to better understand elementary phenomena that occur during an RIA and to offer relevant models.

 Lastly, laws of mechanical behavior specific to MOX fuel are currently being worked out with LMA in Marseille.